 With the increasing number of Chinese immigrants in Australia, the Chinese elderly population is also growing.
-As early immigrants get older, more and more new immigrant parents come to go to their children.
+As early immigrants get older, more and more new immigrant parents come to Australia to stay with their children.
 According to the results of the 2016 Australian Census, nearly 1% of the elderly over 65 in Australia speak Mandarin, and more than 1% speak Cantonese at home.
 About 46,000 of Australians over the age of 65 are born in China.
-Under such circumstances, how to support the elderly naturally becomes a problem that Chinese immigrants are increasingly concerned about.
-So, what is the current status of Chinese pension in Australia?
+Under such circumstances, how to support the elderly effectively becomes a problem that Chinese immigrants are increasingly concerned about.
+So, what is the current home care package status of Chinese in Australia?

 In recent years, Australian nursing homes have also frequently exposed various scandals, including caring for the elderly, forcing the elderly to forcibly, and providing inferior food.
 According to a survey of more than 800 nursing homes in Australia by nutritionist Dr. Cherie Hugo, the Australian pension home set a meal fee of $6.08 per person per day for the elderly, while the Australian prisoner’s standard is $8.25.
 The cost is $17.25.
 According to government data, the number of non-compliant nursing homes soared by 292%.
 Now Australian Prime Minister Morrison is no longer able to ignore the growing number of elderly care workers who despise the law and put their lives at risk, announcing the establishment of an elderly care department.
 The Royal Commission will impose severe penalties on the problems found in the investigation and promise to formulate relevant policies to regulate industry behavior as soon as possible.